attaswift/BigInt/README.md

 ## <a name="integration">Requirements and Integration</a>

-BigInt 2.0 requires Swift 3.
-(Previous versions supported Swift 2.2.
-The latest such version is 1.3.0.)
+BigInt 2.1.0 requires Swift 3.0.1.
+(The last version with support for Swift 3.0.0 was BigInt 2.0.1.
+The last version with support for Swift 2.2 was BigInt 1.3.0.)

-BigInt deploys to macOS 10.9, iOS 8, watchOS 2 and tvOS 9.
+BigInt deploys to macOS 10.10, iOS 9, watchOS 2 and tvOS 9.
 It has been tested on the latest OS releases only---however, as the module uses very few platform-provided APIs, there should be very few issues with earlier versions.